openlegacy/openlegacy-public-ide-demos/mainframe-db2/demo-mainframe-db2-banking/README.md

 1. Open the New Project Wizard:
    - File → New → OpenLegacy SDK Project
 2. Define the **Project Name** as `account-db2-sdk`.
-3. Click at the **Default Package** field, to automatically populate it.
+3. Click in the **Default Package** field, to automatically populate it.
 4. Select **Stored Procedures** as the backend and click **Next**.
 5. From the **Database Type** drop-down menu, choose **DB2 Z/OS**.
 6. Enter the following database credentials: